Akil Baddoo Player Props: Tigers vs. Angels

 Akil Baddoo At The Plate

-- Baddoo has eight doubles, four home runs and 27 walks while batting .209.
+- Baddoo is batting .210 with eight doubles, four home runs and 27 walks.

-- Looking at the 60 games he has played this season, he's hit a long ball in four of them (6.7%), and in 1.9% of his trips to the dish.
+- Looking at the 61 games he has played this season, he's went deep in four of them (6.6%), and in 1.9% of his trips to the dish.

-- Baddoo has picked up an RBI in 20.0% of his games this season, with two or more RBI in 5.0% of his games.
-He has also produced three or more runs in two contests.
+- In 12 games this year (19.7%), Baddoo has picked up an RBI, and in three of those games (4.9%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 20 of 60 games so far this year.
+- He has scored a run in 20 of 61 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.